Peripheral Neuropathy and The

 Answer: ReBuilder treatments are routinely covered by

-most insurance companies and medicare under the codes
+most insurance companies under the codes

 used for electrical stimulation.
 If your physician